andrjas/data_check/docs/pipelines.md

 ### cmd

 _cmd_ will call any script or program.
 The commands will be executed sequentially.
+The optional _print_ parameter can disable console output of the command.

 Short form:
 ```yaml